runrunicd/blog/content/post/2023-07-27-inner-game/index.md

 categories: ['life']
 ---

-Here, I'm documenting my conversations with my wish - 10-year project.
+Here, I'm documenting snippets of my conversations with my wish and my feelings about a 10-year vision. 图图徐之.

 #### 🔖 ☯️
 The growth in life is a process of integrating yin and yang.
 It is constantly changing, balancing, and integrating.
+What facilitates true growth in life?
+Pain and love.

+Everyone is born 'broken,' as those who read the Bible should know.
+My experience and observation of life tell me that regardless of one's material childhood circumstances and family atmosphere, the lessons of life still need to be independently explored and completed by each individual.
+Every childhood is lacking in some way.
+A happy childhood may lack life's trials; an apparently unfortunate one may lack the perception of love.
+Each of us is on a path in life to become complete, using external circumstances to refine our hearts, using the temporal to refine the eternal, and advancing in a roundabout way.
+Well, humaness = human mass, embrace it.

 #### 🔖 Two Worlds
 The calendar years 2022 - 2023 are the milestones for my spiritual growth.
 I feel and see that there are two systems.
 The visible one is created by human beings over ages, where everyone sort of finds a path to follow.
 This path is designed with rules, fame, monetary values.
 The second world is invisible, but I feel that it is grander and is related to the reason why I came into this world.